“Examples of entity graphs include Microsoft Corporation’s Satori and Google’s Knowledge Graph, or Facebook’s semantic graph.”

-Yes this fits the Google statement about its knowledge graph being made up of “things, not strings”, but that doesn’t define them as “related entities” in quite the same way as this patent does.
+Yes, this fits the Google statement about its knowledge graph is made up of “things, not strings”, but that doesn’t define them as “related entities” in quite the same way as this patent does.

-Another aspect of entities that we need to keep in mind is that entities can be associated with a number of categories.
+Another aspect of entities that we need to keep in mind is that entities can be associated with several categories.
 These categories are typically another entity in the entity graph.
 For example, Microsoft can be seen as fitting into the following categories:

 - Software Provider,

 - Hardware Provider,